 Throttling occurs when an ISP decides to reduce the amount of bandwidth that a user has, effectively slowing their connection.
 This benefits ISPs because more users are able to access the network without taking up more bandwidth.
 More users equal more money, making the process of throttling a lucrative practice.

 ISPs monitor activity on your IP address, using it to determine if they will save money by throttling your connection.
-Do you routinely download large files or stream content like films and games?
+Do you routinely download large files for work or games?
 If so, there is a higher likelihood that your ISP throttles your connection.
 Fortunately, there is one way to find out for certain if your bandwidth is being throttled.

 Is My Connection Being Throttled?